karpfish2/karpPaste/README.md

 4. Optionally select a programming language for syntax highlighting
 5. Click "Create Paste" to save and share your paste

-## Warning

-All pastes are public and visible to everyone.
-Do not share sensitive or confidential information!

 ## License